 The same is true of flushable wipes — the water and lumber needed to produce them is enormous.
 However, there’s one notable difference.
 Wipes are resistant to water.
-This means they don’t break down and may eventually end up in the ocean where they endanger sea life.
+This means, when you’re flushing wipes, they don’t break down and may eventually end up in the ocean where they endanger sea life.

-Wipes vs. Toilet Tissue: Which Method Is the Best?
+Wipes vs. Toilet Tissue: Which Is the Best?

 So are flushable wipes better than toilet paper?
 Or is toilet paper better than flushable wipes?
 Well, it’s really a trick question because we’re not fans of either.
 We believe that bamboo toilet paper is better than both of them.

 Bamboo toilet paper offers a middle ground of comfort, cleaning power, strength, and eco-friendliness.
 This soft and strong tree-free option is biodegradable in water, so it won’t cause sewer system clogs.
 It’s also made of quickly renewable bamboo, so deforestation isn’t a factor.